-Measure events

-Ontional: mark last activity as invali d.
-Chillinge athlete to measure a new one.
+Measure events lid.
+Change athlete to measure a new one

 Sensor: B013 Protocol

 Event Date & Time 🔺 Athlete Team

 Invalid Attempt Changed athlete 25.03.2021 17:34:35 Ricarda Humotion

 Change Athlete

 STEP 7: A measurement window is opened.

 The window carries the name of the athlete and team that is currently in action.